apetkau/microbial-informatics-2014/labs/ffp-phylogeny/Answers.md

 | 5            | 2.9      | ![tree-5-dna.jpg](images/tree-5-dna.jpg)   |
 | 10           | 113      | ![tree-10-dna.jpg](images/tree-10-dna.jpg) |

+The differences within the trees generated is that a lower k-mer value needs to be supplied in order for the branches of the tree to separate (compare the compressed/uncompressed trees with a k-mer of 10), but this also results in a longer running time.

-Note: The publication at http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806744/ describes a method for selecting the best parameters and also shows that the trees will converge quickly to a stable solution as the k-mer length increases.
+*Note: The publication at <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2806744/> describes a method for selecting the best parameters and also shows that the trees will converge quickly to a stable solution as the k-mer length increases.
 They also describe a method for computing statistical support for the branching order of the major groups.
-Please also see the publication http://www.pnas.org/content/108/20/8329 and the [documentation](http://sourceforge.net/projects/ffp-phylogeny/files/?source=navbar) for the FFP software for more details.
+Please also see the publication <http://www.pnas.org/content/108/20/8329> and the [documentation](http://sourceforge.net/projects/ffp-phylogeny/files/?source=navbar) for the FFP software for more details.*

 Question 3
 ---------